top of page

 Kids are usually super hungry when they get home from school.
 Give them healthy options, and small portions for after-school snacks, teaching the difference between healthy snacks and ‘sometimes treats’.

-6. Be prepared with healthy on-the-go car snacks to nourish your kids for after-school
+Be prepared with healthy on-the-go car snacks to nourish your kids for after-school extracurricular activities.

-Need some expert tips to help with your picky eater?
-Get the Build a Better Eater guidebook designed by a behavioral feeding coach to help turn your picky eater into a Brave Taster!
+Get the Build a Better Eater guidebook to help turn your picky eater into a Brave Taster!

 All blog content shared through HealthSmart!
 Kids is for informational purposes only and not to be construed as medical advice.
 Always talk with your qualified health care provider for managing your health care needs.